Indk0/FinMeBlog/README.md

 * Sprint 6: Blog Styling/Extras- This final stage will involve me focusing on styling the site this includes: making my site look like the wireframe, add branding, colours, favicon and other features that will make my blog unique.
 At this stage there will be more could have and future considerations depending on how much time I have left until submission.

 ## MVP (Minimal Viable Product)
 ### I complete my MVP with the minimal amount of user/developer stories closed.
 My MVP, as seen in the image below, shows all of the acceptance criteria ticked, the MVP allows users to read and comment on any blog once registered and logged in.
-In this case the admin has majority of the features accessable as the admin can create and edit blogs, categories, comments, manipulate user and accounts all from the admin panel.
+In this case both the admin and user has features accessable such as creating, editing and deleting blogs, categories, comments, approve or delete users from the admin panel.

 ![MVP Developer Story](./readmemedia/screenshots/MVPdeveloperstory.png)

-### The MVP blog site has some downsides if used as a product, users will not be able to create blogs as authors this is due to the lack of an account functionality where the author (user) can track the blogs and comments posted in the site.
-Another downside for the MVP is there's no image upload feature for the author and tha admin, this will significantly impact the user experience as images can help to set the tone for the blog.
+### Another downside for the MVP is there's no image upload feature for the author, this will significantly impact the user experience as images can help to set the tone for the blog.

 ## Design
 ### Colour Palletes
-#### Since my inspiration for this project is Yahoo Finance, I decided to follow a similar pathway when it came to adding colours to my blog, Yahoo Finance at most has 5 colours being used on the site, this could be done for a better readability for the users which will contribute to positive UX.
-Therefore I used as minimal colours as possible for my site:
+#### Since my inspiration for this project is Yahoo Finance, I decided to follow a similar style when it came to adding colours to my blog, Yahoo Finance at most has 5 colours being used on the site, this could be done for a better readability for users which will contribute to positive UX.
+Therefore, I used minimal colours for my site:
 ![Colour Pallet 1](./readmemedia/screenshots/Colour%20pallete%201.png)
 ![Colour Pallet 2](./readmemedia/screenshots/Colour%20pallete%202.png)
 #### Above are the two colour pallete I chose to implement for my site, out of the colours above the two pallates used were: